Cora Emmanuel: Career

-Emmanuel's mother encouraged her to do the Elite Model Look contest and she signed with Elite Model Management in 2008.
+Emmanuel's mother encouraged her to do the Elite Model Look contest, and she signed with Elite Model Management in 2008.
 She moved to New York City where she signed with New York Models.

 In 2011, she signed with Ford Models, her current agency.
 After having switched to Ford, she walked for Alexander Wang, Tommy Hilfiger, Michael Kors, Kenzo, Elie Saab, Akris and Bottega Veneta (which she opened and closed).
-She has also walked for Valentino, Givenchy, Miu Miu, Louis Vuitton, Mugler, Jean Paul Gaultier, Stella McCartney, Marni, Dolce & Gabbana and Chanel, for whom she did a campaign.
-She has also walked for Diane von Fürstenberg, Donna Karen, Vera Wang, Jason Wu, and Tory Burch.
+She has also walked for Valentino, Givenchy, Miu Miu, Louis Vuitton, Mugler, Jean Paul Gaultier, Stella McCartney, Marni, Dolce & Gabbana, Diane von Fürstenberg, Donna Karen, Vera Wang, Jason Wu, Tory Burch and Chanel, for whom she did a campaign.